Dynamic provisioning using FSx for OpenZFS

 d77f9ae6-e9a8-4a3e-86bd-b72af75cbc49.jpg

-To further demonstrate the shared storage capabilities, let's create a new image called placeholder.jpg
+To further demonstrate the shared storage capabilities, let's create a new image called placeholder.jpg and add it to the FSx for OpenZFS volume through the first Pod:

 Now we'll verify that the second UI Pod can access this newly created file, demonstrating the shared nature of our FSx for OpenZFS storage: